This new sugar substitute is made from food waste

 “Our products really provide the food and beverage producers with the ability to have a clean label, a green label, and show people what’s in their food,” says Geiles.
 Right now, the company is working in the business-to-business market, partnering with a third-party food industry company called Bodec to get its sustainable sweetener into Dutch products.
 Geiles says it’s already being used by a Dutch beverage company, though he couldn’t name specific brands.

-Fooditive is also registered in Sweden, and next, Geiles says the company hopes to expand to other Nordic countries, Jordan (where founder Abushokhedim is from), and the United Kingdom.
-U.S. food regulations make the move stateside a bit difficult, but Geiles says they’re hoping to bringing their sustainable products here as well.
+Fooditive is also registered in Sweden, and next Geiles says the company hopes to expand to other Nordic countries, Jordan (where founder Abushokhedim is from), and the United Kingdom.
+U.S. food regulations make the move stateside a bit difficult, but Geiles says they’re hoping to bring their sustainable products here as well.